alexn11/stable-diffusion-image-archive-lob/notes.md

 # todos

+- i think the issue is that latents should also be 14 bits but w a different bias in the expon!
 - implements show_latents (for debug below)
 - generated images suck? is it the latents? or a new bug?
 - rewrite the genration loop (its copy paste from diffusers)